-Also at the forefront of Chef Bell’s journey is the goal to institute and raise awareness for National Sustainable Seafood Day, a day March 18th which spotlights the necessity of healthy oceans, lakes and rivers for the futures of both human beings and the environment.
-As the father of two sons, Fin and Max, Chef Bell is dedicated to inspiring Canadians to become part of the solution for healthier oceans for today’s children and generations to come.
+To celebrate the many ocean-friendly seafood solutions that exist in Canada, Chefs for Oceans is also a proud supporter of National Sustainable Seafood Day, a day designated on March 18th to raise awareness and support for responsible seafood choices.
+As the father of three sons, Fin, Max, and Jet, Chef Bell is dedicated to inspiring Canadians to become part of the solution for healthier oceans for todays children and generations to come.

 Whether cooking for six or six hundred in his role as Executive Chef at Four Seasons Hotel Vancouver and YEW seafood + bar, Ned Bell’s cooking philosophy is globally inspired and locally created.

-He is inspired and passionate about crafting dishes that lean heavily on plant based, nutrient dense ingredients with an emphasis on sustainable seafood.
+He is inspired and passionate about crafting dishes that lean heavily on plant based, nutrient dense ingredients with of course an emphasis on sustainable seafood.

 Ned founded Chefs for Oceans in early 2014 and rode his bike 8,700km across Canada.
-He hosted two dozen events that featured some of the best chefs in the country striving to raise awareness for healthy lakes oceans and rivers and sustainable seafood.
+He hosted two dozen events that featured some of the best chefs in the country, all striving to raise awareness for healthy lakes, rivers, and oceans through supporting responsible seafood decisions.

 Ned’s diverse British Columbia upbringing instilled a passion for fresh and locally sourced cuisine.
-This drive led him to work in some of the country’s top kitchens in Vancouver, Niagara, Toronto, Calgary, Kelowna and Vancouver amassing many great accolades along the way.
+This drive led him to work in some of the country’s top kitchens in Vancouver, Niagara, Toronto, Calgary, and Kelowna amassing many great accolades along the way.

-Just this past December Ned was honoured as the Canada’s “Chef of the Year” recipient for Food Service and Hospitality magazine’s 2014 Pinnacle Awards.
+In 2014, Chef Bell was also honoured as Canada’s “Chef of the Year” recipient for Food Service and Hospitality magazine’s 2014 Pinnacle Awards.

 February 12, 2015